aaryal/hive/chord/README.md

     erl> chord_server:join().
 5. Repeat #3 and see that it's now part of the ring.

+##### Important

-**Important**: there is a .hosts.erlang file that says to look for other nodes only on localhost.
+there is a .hosts.erlang file that says to look for other nodes only on localhost.
 If you want to try it out on different physical nodes, be sure to edit the .hosts.erlang file or otherwise use the appropriate `net_adm:ping/1` commands instead of `net_adm:world/0`.
 In the future, I'll probably integrate some method to auto-discover nodes running chord.

+##### Node Names

-**Node Names**: It's best right now to use n1, n2, n3, n4, n5 and n6 as your node names.
+It's best right now to use n1, n2, n3, n4, n5 and n6 as your node names.
 Here's what they map to in the chord id:

     n1: 2